rsksmart/lumino/docs/0.0.4/install_macos.md

-# Get your own RIF Lumino node up and running on Ubuntu
+# Get your own RIF Lumino node up and running on MacOS

 ## Prerequisites